Person falls from Ferris wheel at York Fair

 The scene has been secured.

-“We can say one fell, one did not, from that point on it’s still up to investigators situation,” says CEO of the York Fair, Bryan Blair.
-“It appears one fell from one of the cars or tubs, but again we are still early in this and he will have all the details tomorrow.”
+“We can say one fell, one did not.
+From that point on, it’s still up to investigator’s situation,” York Fair CEO Bryan Blair said.
+“It appears one fell from one of the cars or tubs, but again, we are still early in this and he will have all the details tomorrow.”

 All rides are inspected daily.
-The Ferris wheel is closed and is currently being inspected.
-It will remain closed until cleared by the Pennsylvania Department of Agriculture.
+The Ferris wheel will remain closed until cleared by the Pennsylvania Department of Agriculture.